Tonny Vilhena: Feyenoord

 At the start of the 2013–14 season, Vilhena played in both legs of the UEFA Europa League Qualification Round against Kuban Krasnodar, losing 3–1 on aggregate.
 He then contributed two assists in two consecutive matches against Roda JC and NEC Nijmegen before scoring his first goal of the season, in a 1–0 win against FC Utrecht on 22 September 2013.
 Since the start of the 2013–14 season, Vilhena continued to be a first team regular for Manager Koeman despite facing threats from Otman Bakkal.
-It wasn't until on 19 January 2014 when he scored his third goal of the season, as well as, setting up the club's first goal of the game, in a 5–2 win against Utrecht.
-Vilhena later scored four more goals later in the season, including a brace against SC Cambuur, which a win secured the club a Champions League qualifying spot.
+On 19 January 2014, he scored his third goal of the season and set up the club's first goal of a 5–2 win against Utrecht.
+Vilhena later scored four more goals later in the season, including a brace against SC Cambuur, in a win that secured the club a Champions League qualifying spot.
 Despite missing two matches during the 2013–14 season, he featured in a then career-high 32 league games including 29 starts in the league.

-At the start of the 2014–15 season, Vilhena continued to start in the first team, playing in the centre–back position and helped the club beat Zorya Luhansk 5–4 on aggregate in the UEFA Europa League Play–Offs to reach the Group Stage.
+At the start of the 2014–15 season, Vilhena continued to start in the first team, playing in the centre–back position and helped the club beat Zorya Luhansk 5–4 on aggregate in the UEFA Europa League Play–Offs to reach the group stage.
 However, he found his first team opportunities limited due to poor performance and was placed on the substitute bench.
-Amid to his first team opportunities, Vilhena made a start in a number of matches as a cover for the absent of players, and to fight for his first team place.
+Amid to his first team opportunities, Vilhena made a start in a number of matches as a cover for the absence of players, and to fight for his first team place.
 In November 2014, he also stated of interest over a new contract.
 Vilhena was also shortlisted for the Golden Boy but did not win.
 His lack of first team opportunities led to transfer speculation on whether he would be loaned out to get first team football but eventually stayed at Feyenoord following an intervention from Fred Rutten.
 Despite this, Vilhena continued to have his playing time, mostly coming from the substitute bench for the rest of the 2014–15 season.
 Despite this, he went on to make thirty–one appearances in all competitions.